Run k0s in Docker#

 3. Access your cluster#

-a) Using kubectl within the Container
+a) Using kubectl within the container#

 To check cluster status and list nodes, use:

-docker exec k0s k0s kubectl get nodes
+docker exec k0s-controller k0s kubectl get nodes

-b) Using kubectl Locally
+b) Using kubectl locally#

 To configure local access to your k0s cluster, follow these steps: